giacomogagliano/noiz_backup1/README.md

 ## Contents

-The zion-network-state repo is a Monorepo which uses [bolt]('https://github.com/boltpkg/bolt) to manage packages and applications.
+The noiz-network-state repo is a Monorepo which uses [bolt]('https://github.com/boltpkg/bolt) to manage packages and applications.
-Every application and package has its own repo.
+Every application and package has its own repo[^1].
 This means that by downloading the repo of the application or package alone, one should be able to work on that part of the code independently.
 This can happen as long as the packages are